open/close all folders

 - Merlin gets into this when Merlin begins speaking Dragon-language.
 His regular magic doesn't usually deepen his voice, but the dragon calls do.

 - Supernatural's Misha Collins made a deliberate decision to have his voice as Castiel, the extremely powerful angel, be deeper than his normal voice—it was a one-shot character, right?
-Four seasons later he kind of regrets it.
+Nearly a decade later, he kind of regrets it.
 He got to use his normal voice in one episode, in which the man Castiel has been using as a vessel appears.

 - (Kajin no) Soki in Tatsunoko vs. Capcom.
 For his Level 3 Hyper, he assumes his Black Oni Onimusha form, donning a mask with red eyes and a mane of white hair.
 His voice goes from "Boisterous Bruiser" to "Holy hell!
 He sounds like Satan!"
 Said voice is also booming and incomprehensible, but his voice drops from bass to baritone in no time flat.

 - In Devil May Cry 2 (the one nobody talks about), when Dante's health is at critical levels (his lifebar will be flashing red), activating his Devil Trigger will cause Dante to morph into a stronger, bigger, invincible alternate form (Devil Trigger Majin Form) able to mow do anything in the game with ease.
 While all of Dante's Devil Triggers echo (except for in the first game), this one has a much deeper, demonic sounding voice.

 - In Devil May Cry 3, Arkham manages to unlock the dormant power of the Sparda sword.
 Three guesses on what happens to his voice.